rwieruch/blog_robinwieruch_content/blog/react-testing-library/index.md

 Assertive functions happen on the right hand-side of your assertion.
 In the previous tests, you have used two assertive functions: `toBeNull` and `toBeInTheDocument`.
 Both are primarily used in React Testing Library to check whether an element is present or not.

-Usually all these assertive functions origin from Jest.
+Usually all these assertive functions origin from Jest/Vitest (and therefore [Chai](https://www.chaijs.com/)).
 However, React Testing Library extends this API with its own assertive functions like `toBeInTheDocument`.
 All these assertive functions come in an [extra package](https://github.com/testing-library/jest-dom) which are already set up for you when using create-react-app.

 * toBeDisabled
 * toBeEnabled